sugarlabs/musicblocks/guide/README.md

 Intuitively, returns the scale degree of the note being played with reference to the chosen mode.
 It can also be thought of as Scalar class with accidentals.

 #### 6. N^th Degree:
-Zero based index of the degree of note being played in the chosen mode.
+Zero-based index of the degree of note being played in the chosen mode.

 #### 7. Pitch in Hertz:
 Returns the value in hertz of the pitch of the note being currently played.